lokothodida/gs-plugin-sdk/README.md

 ### mkdir
 Makes a directory and initializes it with an htaccess file.
-Throws an exception if the directory could not be made.
+Throws an exception if the directory could not be made. `$htaccess` defaults to "Deny from all" - otherwise pass a string to it with the desired file contents.

 #### `mkdir($path[, $mode = 0755, $recursive = true, $htaccess = true])`